STAIRlab/sees/docs/contrib/analysis/algorithm/418-Newton with Line Search.md

-# Newton with Line Search Algorithm
+# Newton with Line Search

 <p>This command is used to construct a NewtonLineSearch algorithm object
 which introduces line search to the <a href="Newton_Algorithm"